XinJingHao/Sparrow-V0/README.md

 ## Installation

-The dependencies for Sparrow are:
+The dependencies for Sparrow-V0 are:

 ```bash
 torch >= 1.13.1